threadstonesecure/spring-web-initializr/readme.md

 Description
 -----------

-Swi is essentially providing interfaces/abstract classes that contain the base logic for the Create, Read, Update & Delete  operations of the ResourcePersistable Entity.
+SWI is essentially providing interfaces/abstract classes that contain the base logic for the Create, Read, Update & Delete  operations of the ResourcePersistable entity.
-It is taken for granted, that the user of the library is going to user a template engine, but there is no restriction to which one.
+It is assumed, that the user of the library is going to use a template engine, but there is no restriction as to which one.

 _ResourcePersistable<ID>_
-* Meant to be implemented by an Entity of your application (e.g. User, Vehicle, etc...)
+* Meant to be implemented by an entity of your application (e.g. User)
-* **ID** stands for the class of the field representing the primary key of the Entity (e.g. Long)
+* **ID** stands for the class of the field representing the primary key of the ResourcePersistable entity (e.g. Long)
-* There is only a single method to be implemented, which obviously should be returning the primary key field
+* There is only a single method to be implemented, which should be returning the primary key field
     ```
     ID getResourcePersistableId();
     ```

 _ResourcePersistableController<R extends ResourcePersistable<ID>, ID extends Serializable, RF, RSF>_
-* Meant to be extended by the Spring @Controller for the corresponding ResourcePersistable entity (e.g. UserController, VehicleController, etc...)
+* Meant to be extended by the Spring @Controller for the corresponding ResourcePersistable entity (e.g. UserController)
-* **R extends ResourcePersistable<ID>** stands for the class ResourcePersistableEntity (e.g. User, Vehicle, etc...)
+* **R extends ResourcePersistable<ID>** stands for the ResourcePersistable (e.g. User)
-* **ID extends Serializable** stands for the class of the field representing the primary key of the Entity (e.g. Long)
+* **ID extends Serializable** stands for the class of the field representing the primary key of the entity (e.g. Long)
-* **RF** stands for the class of the ResourcePersistableForm, that should contain all the fields required in order to create a ResourcePersistable (e.g. UserForm, VehicleForm)
+* **RF** stands for the ResourcePersistableForm, that should contain all the fields required in order to create a ResourcePersistable (e.g. UserForm)
-  * Might as well be the class of the ResourcePersistable itself
+  * Might as well be the ResourcePersistable itself
-* **RSF** stands for the class of the ResourcePersistableSearchForm, that should contain all the fields in order to search for a ResourcePersistable (e.g. UserSearchForm, VehicleSearchForm)
+* **RSF** stands for the ResourcePersistableSearchForm, that should contain all the fields in order to search for a ResourcePersistable (e.g. UserSearchForm)
-  * Might as well be the class of the ResourcePersistable itself
+  * Might as well be the ResourcePersistable itself
-* The methods that should be implemented are the ones that provide the endpoint & the resources paths as well as the transformation methods from a ResourcePersistable to a ResourcePersistableForm and vice versa.
+* The methods that should be implemented are the ones that provide the endpoints & the resources' paths, as well as the transformation methods from a ResourcePersistable to a ResourcePersistableForm and vice versa

 _ResourcePersistableService<R extends ResourcePersistable<ID>, ID extends Serializable, RSF>_
-* Meant to be extended by the Spring @Service for the corresponding ResourcePersistable entity (e.g. UserService, VehicleService, etc...)
+* Meant to be extended by the Spring @Service for the corresponding ResourcePersistable (e.g. UserService)
-* **R extends ResourcePersistable<ID>** stands for the class ResourcePersistableEntity (e.g. User, Vehicle, etc...)
+* **R extends ResourcePersistable<ID>** stands for the ResourcePersistable (e.g. User)
-* **ID extends Serializable** stands for the class of the field representing the primary key of the Entity (e.g. Long)
+* **ID extends Serializable** stands for the class of the field representing the primary key of the entity (e.g. Long)
-* **RSF** stands for the class of the ResourcePersistableSearchForm, that should contain all the fields in order to search for a ResourcePersistable (e.g. UserSearchForm, VehicleSearchForm)
+* **RSF** stands for the ResourcePersistableSearchForm, that should contain all the fields in order to search for a ResourcePersistable (e.g. UserSearchForm)
-  * Might as well be the class of the ResourcePersistable itself
+  * Might as well be the ResourcePersistable itself

 Example